What is IP monitoring?

 A family of IP network monitoring tools can also be considered the packet sniffers.
 While clearly being neither an IP monitoring software nor an IP monitoring management tool, they collect IP addresses as well, and can keep track of the traffic originating from one or more.

 Checkmk, while not directly monitoring the IP addresses as an IPAM would do, uses IPs to filter and apply rules for monitoring infrastructure.
-It can then be considered one of many IP monitoring tools available, using IP addresses among tens of other parameters to have a more granular view of your network.
+It can therefore be considered one of many IP monitoring tools available, using IP addresses among tens of other parameters to have a more granular view of your network.

 FAQ